kristianmandrup/cancan-permits/README.markdown

 # CanCan Permits

-Adds the concept of centralized Permits for use with CanCan permission system.
+Role specific Permits for use with CanCan permission system.

 ## Install